-If we want to make neutral body negatively charged then we have to make earthing from side of positively charged for few seconds.
-Earthing makes positively charged side neutral.
+If we want to make a neutral body negatively charged then we have to make earthing from the side of positively charged for a few seconds.
+Earthing makes the positively charged side neutral.

-As positively charged side become neutral then disconnect the earthing and take the positively charged body away.
+As the positively charged side becomes neutral then disconnect the earthing and take the positively charged body away.
 By doing this negatively charge will spread all over the surface and the body becomes negatively charged.

-Instead of giving earthing to positively charged side, connect the positively charged side to a another neutral body, by doing this the positive charge will transfer to the neutral body.
-And that neutral body becomes positively charged.
+Instead of giving earthing to the positively charged side, connect the positively charged side to another neutral body, by doing this the positive charge will transfer to the neutral body.
+And that neutral body becomes positively charged as shown above.

-When any metal is heated at high temperatures then some surface electrons are get excited and then they ejected from the metal surface, this ejection of electrons make metals positively charged.
+When any metal is heated at high temperatures then some surface electrons get excited and then they are ejected from the metal surface, this ejection of electrons makes metals positively charged.

-When light of sufficient high frequency is incident on the surface of the metals then some electrons ejected from the metal surface and makes metal positively charged.
+When the light of sufficiently high frequency is incident on the surface of the metals then some electrons are ejected from the metal surface and make the metal positively charged.

-When electric field of high magnitude is applied on the surface of the metals then some electrons are ejected from the metal surface and makes metals positively charged.
+When the electric field of high magnitude is applied on the surface of the metals then some electrons are ejected from the metal surface and make metals positively charged.